ArsElectronicaFuturelab/ImmersifyNativePlugin/README.md

 cmake -G "Visual Studio 15 2017 Win64" -B .

 Now you should be able to build the project and automatically copy the generated .dll into the unity project.
+Keep in mind that there should be no unity instance running, otherwise the copy process doesn't complete.